jeffwarren/cleo.github.io/connector-api/index.md

 ---
 layout: default
-title: Welcome to Java Docs
+title: Welcome to connector-api.jar
 ---
-## Welcome to Java Docs
+## Welcome to connector-api.jar

-The Cleo Java Docs allows you to see information about each available Java class and interface..
+The connector-api.jar allows you to build your own connectors.

 - [5.6-SNAPSHOT](/connector-api/5.6-SNAPSHOT/connector-api-5.6-SNAPSHOT.jar)